isaacnfairplay/ducksite/docs/user_manual.md

 ## 5. TUY helpers for quick edits

 Use the interactive TUY commands when you want to adjust common project files without opening an editor.
-Each command prompts for the values it needs and validates the updated file before saving it.
+The Textual interface supports multiline editing, color hints, and keyboard shortcuts (Tab/Ctrl+N/Ctrl+P to move, Ctrl+S to save) and validates every change with the same checks the build uses so errors surface immediately.

 ### `ducksite add|modify|remove toml`
 - Operates on `ducksite.toml` at the project root and fails fast if that file is missing.
-- `add` and `modify` prompt for a file-source name, pattern, optional `template_name`, and optional `upstream_glob`, then write or replace a single `[[file_sources]]` block. `modify` replaces the block that matches the provided `name`.
+- `add` and `modify` prompt for either a `[dirs]` entry (DIR_* constants such as `DIR_FORMS = "static/forms"`, useful for templated paths like `{DIR_FORMS}/myform/*.csv`) or a `[[file_sources]]` block.
+Inputs are validated through `load_project_config`, so undefined `DIR_*` placeholders or malformed file-source options are caught before saving.
-- `remove` asks for a file-source name and drops that block.
+- `remove` asks for a directory constant or a file-source name and drops that block.
 - Example session:
   ```bash
   ducksite add toml